-A month-by-month guide to the titles we're excited about this year, from novels to non-fiction to books for kids.
+A month-by-month guide to the titles we loved this year, from novels to non-fiction to books for kids.

-A month-by-month guide to the titles we're excited about this year, from novels to non-fiction to books for kids.
+A month-by-month guide to the titles we loved this year, from novels to non-fiction to books for kids.

 The Last Day by Andrew Hunter Murray (6 Feb)